 This year, despite the difficult situation and travel restrictions, we decided to continue our Natural Coffees and experimental processes project in Kenya.
 With help from our friends and partners from Kenyacof, we managed to improve and optimize the processes that we carried out in our first year of collaboration.

 In our second experimental harvest, we have new objectives for qualitative and quantitative improvements and we perform several processes in 3 different farms in the Muranga and Kiambu regions.

-The country takes its name from the highest summit, Mount Kenya, and 30% of its GDP comes from tea and coffee, propelled by its privileged geographical situation, since it's located on the equator.
+Kenya, a country that we have been able to visit in previous years, takes its name from the highest peak, the Mount of Kenya.
+30% of the country's GDP comes from tea and coffee, this is thanks to its privileged geographical location on the equatorial line.

 This time we are working with three farms that are located in the wonderful regions of Muranga and Kiambu.

 At the Ibutiti, Gifted, and Muthaite farms we launched the following processes: